awsdocs/amazon-ec2-user-guide/doc_source/spot-bid-status.md

 |  `constraint-not-fulfillable`  |  `open`  |  n/a  |

 **Pending evaluation/fulfillment\-terminal**
-Your Spot Instance request can go to a `terminal` state if you create a request that is valid only during a specific time period and this time period expires before your request reaches the pending fulfillment phase, you cancel the request, or a system error occurs\.
+Your Spot Instance request can go to a `terminal` state if you create a request that is valid only during a specific time period and this time period expires before your request reaches the pending fulfillment phase\.
+It might also happen if you cancel the request, or if a system error occurs\.

 | Status Code | Request State | Instance State |